tjmaher/cucumber-ruby/README.md

 The sums of "$122,365.24", "$559.00", "$850,139.99", "$23,329.50" and "$566.27" does not equal $100,000,000.00.
 If run, the Verify Balance Totals feature will fail.

-If it did, the results would look like what is shown below:
+If the results actually passed, the results would look like what is shown below:

 ```
 Feature: Verify Balance Totals